 Alpaca yarn is very affordable.
 It’s cheaper than other luxury fibers, such as cashmere and silk.
 In addition, alpaca yarn is often on sale.
 This makes it a great choice for people who are looking for a bargain.

 Alpaca yarn is anti-microbial and anti-fungal.
 This means that it’s resistant to bacteria and mold.
 Alpacas are native to the Andes Mountains, where the climate is very dry.
 For this reason, their fiber does not support the growth of bacteria or mold.

 This quality makes alpaca yarn the perfect choice for people with allergies or sensitivities.
 It’s also a good choice for baby clothes and blankets, as it’s gentle on the skin.

 11. Alpaca Wool Resists Stains

-Alpaca wool is prized for its softness, warmth, and durability, but it also has another important quality: stain resistance.
+This yarn is prized for its softness, warmth, and durability, but it also has another important quality: stain resistance.
 Alpaca wool has a natural resistance to stains.
 This is because alpacas produce wax-like secretions that act as a protective coating on the fiber.
 This means that your garments are less likely to become stained or discolored over time.